 Previous research commissioned by the Sutton Trust found a 19-month gap in development between the richest and poorest children at five, a strong predictor of future outcomes in education, health, wealth, and wellbeing.

 There is evidence that engaged parents and a vibrant home learning environment are major influences on children’s development, yet little is known about how to better support families who are struggling to provide this.
 These results are an important step towards understanding effective ways for parents to support their child’s early learning at home, and help them get ready for school.

 Last week the Department for Education announced a £5m home learning environment fund, run by the Education Endowment Foundation, to give families extra support to help with children’s early language and communication skills.

-Sir Peter Lampl, Chairman of the Education Endowment Foundation and of the Sutton Trust, said:
+Sir Peter Lampl, ounder and chairman of the Education Endowment Foundation and of the Sutton Trust, said:

 “We know that the attainment gap between the richest and the poorest pupils begins before they’ve started school, and is a strong predictor of future outcomes in education and wellbeing.
 Tackling this gap early on is critical to breaking the cycle of disadvantage and improving social mobility.